How do we create incredibly effective marketing plans and do it quickly?

 We try to come up with a few, not too many, different irresistible offers for every client because that helps them generate more qualified traffic, leads and business.

-Once we have a USP and irresistible offers in place, then we put together what’s called a content strategy.
+Once we have a USP and irresistible offers in place, then we finally start working on media part and put together what’s called a content strategy.

 The simplest way to create a content strategy is to compile a list of questions that your prospective customers are asking in order to make a buying decision.